Huegoxaga/notes/algorithm/ml.md

 - Fit a linear regression into a range of 0 and 1 as the probabilities using the logistic regression formula.
   - Subsitute `y` in the linear regression formula into the sigmoid function will return the logistic regression formula.
 - It can generate `P` hat as predicted probability of a given value.
-- It can return ethier 0 or 1 as `y` hat value if categorical results are preferred..
+- It can return ethier 0 or 1 as `y` hat value if categorical results are preferred
   - return `y` hat as 1 if the probability is higher than a certain defined value and vise versa.

 ### Support Vector Machines(SVMs)